skubalj/build_html/README.md

 This project is a library for generating HTML code from within Rust.
 It was conceived due to the lack of a simple way to dynamically create an HTML document from within Rust.

+I see this crate being useful for outputting HTML reports of an operation, or for providing simple HTML content from a web server.

 ## Use
 To use this crate, simply use the import:
 ```rust